benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ### Creating & Managing Pipelines / Workflows

+### Passwordless Connections to the Cloud
+Azure DevOps supports _Service Connections_, which abstract away the actual connection to the cloud to a third party.
+This can be setup with client secrets (which expire) or via managed identity.
+Similarly, GitHub supports OIDC and grabs a very short-lived token from the cloud provider which can be permissioned via RBAC.
+At a high level, there's really no difference in capability here.

+### Secret / Variable Management
+Like the [Documentation](#documentation) section, pipeline secrets and variables in Azure DevOps are managed outside the repository in the `Library` section, with their own permission structure.
+Secrets are "_optionally_" secret and must be manually locked in order to actually hide them and must be replaced.
+If they aren't locked, they're a variable and viewable.

+However, in GitHub, secrets and variables are two separate things and referenced in two separate ways in workflows.
+Secrets, once set, are always secret and only can be replaced.
+Advanced GitHub features pair really well here to make sure secrets always stay secret and that people aren't accidentally setting secrets as variables (see [the Bots section](#bots)).

+### Deployments
+Environment differences

+### Release Management

 ### Artifact Registry
 Azure DevOps and GitHub both provide common package hosting for shared libraries like _NuGet_ and _npm_ packages.
 However, GitHub also provides container hosting as part of their offering which is called [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).

 ### The Service's API
 Have you tried to use Azure DevOps's API to do things?
 At best, you'll find documentation that is only _slightly_ out of date with [their actual API](https://learn.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.2).
 At worst, you'll find some random thread off of Google where an answer recommends using a "hidden" API with only a HTTP verb and a URL as your north star.
 I'm particularly salty about this one as I tried to programmatically migrate repositories from one Azure DevOps project to another over a year ago and found it hilariously frustrating to pull off (if I didn't laugh about it, I'd cry).
 GitHub's API is no darling, but the documentation has been solid every time I have used it.

 Security wise, GitHub allows much more fine-grained control over personal access tokens.
-Additionally, check out [the bot section](#bots) to see the automatic protections in place for secret leakage.
+Additionally, check out [the Bots section](#bots) to see the automatic protections in place for secret leakage.

 ### The Service's Investment In Itself
 Mention the changes AzDo is pushing out vs. Github.
 ### Adoption
 I'm not going to pull out the different adoption numbers GitHub has as it's absurd so I'll stick with a personal ancedote.
 I just finished attending [.NET Conference 2023](https://www.dotnetconf.net/agenda), run by Microsoft itself, a few weeks ago.
 These folks are the prime candidates for using Azure DevOps - Microsoft employees, .NET Developers, overwhelmingly use Visual Studio, and Azure.
 All throughout the conference, every speaker that gave a presentation besides a _single one_ was using GitHub to share, host, and deploy their code.